aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 Operators run as part of an MIE workflow.
 Workflows are [AWS Step Functions](https://aws.amazon.com/step-functions/) that define the order in which operators run.

 Operators can be _synchronous_ or _asynchronous_.
 Synchronous operators start an  analysis (or transformation) job and get its result in a single Lambda function.
-Async operators use seperate Lambda functions to start jobs and get their results.
+Async operators use separate Lambda functions to start jobs and get their results.
 Typically, async operators run for several minutes.

 Operator inputs can include a list of media, metadata and the user-defined workflow and/or operator configurations.